 - Publish Coupons: Who doesn’t like to save money?
 It has been proven that Facebook audiences love to see coupons on fan pages.
 Depending on the coupon being offered, you might be able to build an email list.
 For example, if the coupon has a high perceived value, your audience is more likely to provide their name and email address in exchange for the coupon.
 We create coupons for our HVAC clients for a variety of offers like, $99 tune-ups, free air filters with a service call, 15% off the installation cost of the digital thermostat, etc.

 - Run a Giveaway Contest: Use this technique with caution.
 Do not overdo this, especially if your audience is not accustomed to seeing you running these types of contests.
-However, this is particularly effective when done correct.
+However, this is particularly effective when done correctly.
 Whenever running a giveaway contest, be sure to follow the rules of Facebook advertising.
 When we run these types of ads for our clients, we always make sure to publish the winner at the conclusion of the contest.

 - Support a Local Charity: If your company is active with local charities, let others know.
 We post a lot of content to our client’s fan pages touting how great they are with regards to charitable services and donations.